Payment Orchestration: What a merchant needs to know

 A huge myth in payments today is that merchants require complex routing strategies to optimize fees, flows, and revenue.
 However, most merchants want—and honestly, benefit more from—a much simpler approach to payment optimization: the ability to integrate a backup processor.

-This can be done by either achieving PCI Level 1 compliance and owning the cardholder data environment or by using a third-party tokenization provider like Basis Theory.
+Regardless of the direction, the first step in implementing payment orchestration is to get control of the cardholder data.
+This can be done by either achieving PCI Level 1 compliance and owning the cardholder data environment or using a third-party tokenization provider like Basis Theory.